brian-naughton/the-echo-chamber/README.md

 ## The First Full-Length Novel Entirely Conceived and Written by an AI

-"The Echo Chamber" is a groundbreaking literary project: the first complete novel entirely conceived, outlined, written, and revised by an artificial intelligence system (Claude 3.7 Sonnet) without human creative direction.
+"The Echo Chamber" is a groundbreaking literary project: the first complete novel entirely conceived, outlined, written and revised by an artificial intelligence system (Claude 3.7 Sonnet) without human creative direction.
 Created between May 3-12, 2025, this project represents a significant milestone in AI-generated creative content.

 **Now available on [Amazon Kindle](https://www.amazon.com/dp/B0F8N4S64Q/)**